sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/file-transfer.rst

 Data Transfer Nodes
 --------------------------------------------
 We have a number of data transfer nodes available for users to access directly.
 They are like regular login nodes and are the preffered place for you to leave long running transfers.
+The standard OzSTAR Apps tree is available, so you can use tools like `bbcp`, etc.

-Access them via:
+The main OzSTAR filesystems are mounted here, plus other legacy filesytems such as /nfs/cluster.

 ``[your-username]@data-mover[01-04].hpc.swin.edu.au``.